alexferrante/cvapipe_analysis/README.md

 cvapipe_analysis correlation run
 ```

 This step computes the pair-wise correlation between PILRs of cells.
-This step depends on step 5.
+This step depends on step 5 and step 6.

 One output folder is produced by this step: